Self Service Passport Control

 The Royal Netherlands Marechaussee wishes to make you fully aware of your rights regarding your personal data.
 Each traveller has the following rights:

-Right of access/disclosure — You have the right to request copies of your personal data.
+• Right of access: You have the right to request copies of your personal data.

-Right to rectification — You have the right to request changes to personal data that you consider to be inaccurate or incomplete.
+• Right to rectification: You have the right to request changes to personal data that you consider inaccurate or incomplete.

 Contact

-If you have any questions about this privacy statement or about the processing of your personal data, or if you want to exercise the above-mentioned rights, please contact us through the website listed below or by post.
-The GDPR gives us a period of one month, which can be extended conditionally by another two months, to respond to your requests.
+If you have any questions about this privacy statement or about the processing of your personal data, or if you want to exercise the above-mentioned rights, please contact us through the website below or by post.
+The GDPR allows us one month, which may be extended conditionally by two more months, to respond to your requests.

 www.marechaussee.nl/privacy